AleoNet/ARCs/arc-0004/README.md

 The "sdk" repository may need to be changed to show syntax highlighting on the new opcodes.

-After this change, the Leo compiler can more easily be fixed to prevent [https://github.com/AleoHQ/leo/issues/27482](the conditional halting bug.)
+After this change, the Leo compiler can more easily be fixed to prevent the [conditional halting bug.](<https://github.com/AleoHQ/leo/issues/27482>)

 ### Backwards Compatibility